How to tell if its Carpenter Ant Australia or Termite damage? Carpenter Ants vs Termite Damage

 Here we are again, its the season and the time in which a variety of insects or pests begin to become more active.
 Some of them simply have a normal population increase while other pests seem to come in alarming numbers.
 Two of those pests and economic pests at that appear to bring heavy, quick infestations are termites and carpenter ants.
 This post is to assist in identification of carpenter ant vs termite damage.

 While both have the ability to cause considerable damage to timber or timber constructed structures, a termite will cause a significantly higher amount of damage than that of the carpenter ant and termites can and will accomplish it in a much shorter period of time.
 A notable difference is that a termite eats or consumes the wood while the carpenter ant chews tunnels and galleries through the wood for the purpose of building nests.
-Termites subterranean or not, like a carpenter ant, will also build nests some are underground some are in trees and some can even be hidden inside the timber internal walls of buildings.
+Termites subterranean or not, like a carpenter ant infestations, will also build nests some are underground some are in trees and some can even be hidden inside the timber internal walls of buildings.
 However termites, in addition to creating an intricate way of tunnels through the timber, they also use the wood for their source of food.
 Consequently, sometimes a huge amount of damage is being caused inside the building or structure without there being any noticeable signs to the home owner.
 Termites will also chew right through solid and sometimes completely dry wood where as the carpenter ants prefer moist wood

 Our Pest inspectors can also inspect the tunnels and or galleries to determine if the infestation is that of a carpenter ant or termite.
 The tunnels and galleries of the carpenter ant will be very neat, smooth and have a finished appearance.
 Termite workings and tunnels will have a rough look and even ragged feel and will be packed with mud.
 You can sometimes find a mud lead or tubes on the outer walls or foundation of the infested building dependant on what the building design is and how many undetected entry points there is.
 These tubes are formed from out of the ground, sometimes up the side of the house foundation and lead to the location in which the termites have entered.
 These mud leads or tunnels going up into the building are an sure sign that you have or have had termites rather than carpenter ants.